 - The delicious robust taste coming from the curry powder is paired with the mildly sweet coconut milk.
 This classic duo is a perfect combination of creamy, sweet and spicy that is so hard to resist.

 - Curry flavors combine very well with ingredients that are somehow bland.
 This curry stew does just that: it brings some glow and attention to some veggies your might find unexcitable otherwise.

-– This recipe is a fast one to make and a good weekday meal to keep in mind (everything goes in the same pot!).
-Also, the leftovers are amazing since resting the dish in the fridge will allow the flavors to further blend together.
+This curry makes for the perfect leftover since resting the dish in the fridge will allow the flavors to further blend together.
 So plan ahead, make double batch and you will have few meals ready to re-heat during a busy week.

 - 1 onion chopped in 1 inch pieces

-- 3 carrots peeled and chopped in 1 inch pieces
+- 3 large carrots peeled and chopped in 1 inch pieces

-- 1 green pepper chopped in 1 inch pieces
+- 2 pepper (any colors) chopped in 1 inch pieces

 - 3 clove of garlic crushed